hubmapconsortium/search-api/local-development-instructions.md

 cp app.cfg.example app.cfg
 ````

-Edit the four fields at the top `app.cfg`, leave the remaining fields in the configuration file as the defaults specified in `app.cfg.example`:
+Edit the four fields at the top of `app.cfg`, leave the remaining fields in the configuration file as the defaults specified in `app.cfg.example`:

 *ELASTICSEARCH_URL* - URL to your Elasticsearch installation from above.
 *APP_CLIENT_ID* - A Globus Application Client ID, Nexus scope required.